BodyLink Developer Guide

 HOST -> GAME lifecycle.teardown --- state: teardown · bridge closed ---

-Message directions are authoritative: game→host = sdk.hello, calibration.start; either direction = diagnostic.log, sdk.error (the host emits both on rejects too); host→game = everything else.
+Message directions are authoritative: game→host = sdk.hello, calibration.start, camera.preview.set, camera.photo.capture; either direction = diagnostic.log, sdk.error (the host emits both on rejects too); host→game = everything else.
 Most games use the high-level kit createBodyLinkGame(...); a lower-level client, createBodyLinkIframeClient(...), is available when you need direct control of the bridge.
 The kit handles the handshake, the lifecycle transitions, and the tracking / calibration / preview API for you.

 3. Testing — run the gate the portal runs